-Annie Guglia (30) is a professional skateboarder from Montréal, Canada.
-She is the female National Champion in Street Skateboarding and is in the process of qualifying for the Tokyo202ONE Olympics.
+Annie Guglia (31) is a professional skateboarder & Olympian from Montréal, Canada.
+She is the Women – Street National Champion since 2018 (4 years in a row).

 It all started when her younger brother got a skateboard for Christmas in 2000.
 Annie and Francis started playing with it like any other toy.
 When Francis learned to Ollie (the basic trick of skateboarding), Annie became obsessed; she really wanted to learn how to jump on sidewalks too!
 She tried for a whole summer and didn’t succeed… But when she started High School, she made friends with the group of skaters at her school, and she LOVED IT.
 She practiced with them every day after school.
 She progressed rapidly.